- Common uses

 WHY is this medicine prescribed?

-Ivosidenib is used to treat a certain type of acute myeloid leukemia (AML; a type of cancer that begins in the white blood cells) in certain people that has returned or that has not improved after previous treatment(s).
+Ivosidenib is used to treat a certain type of acute myeloid leukemia (AML; a type of cancer that begins in the white blood cells) that has returned or that has not improved after previous treatment(s).
+Ivosidenib is also used alone or in combination with azacitidine (Onureg) to treat a certain type of AML in some adults older than 75 years of age as a first treatment.
+Ivosidenib is also used in adults who have already received previous treatment(s) to treat a certain type of cholangiocarcinoma (bile duct cancer) that has spread to nearby tissues or other parts of the body.
 Ivosidenib is in a class of medications called IDH1 inhibitors.
 It works by slowing or stopping the growth of cancer cells.

 Are there OTHER USES for this medicine?